 This page has been written for parents, but is relevant to anyone supporting someone who has CVI and uses a wheelchair, as explained in our Introduction.

-We have not written a separate section of labels for wheelchair users because of the wide range of children in this group, and because we are unaware of any of these learning and behavioural labels that are specific to wheelchair users.
+We have not written a separate section of labels for wheelchair users because of the wide range of people in this group, and because we are unaware of any of these learning and behavioural labels that are specific to wheelchair users.

 One area we think is worth noting, concerns lack of accessibility affecting learning opportunities, that can lead to some of the developmental challenges that different labels refer to, for example low self-esteem or social communication difficulties.
 In the alphabetical list we explain the connection with CVI, but what about wheelchair users specifically?

 Social skills are expected to be picked up through different interactions as your child gets older.
 Some of this will be at school, but much will be outside of school.